How many children can I look after?

 Can I look after my children at the same time?

-Yes you can, any of your own children under 8 years will be taken into consideration in the numbers of children you can care for.
+Yes you can.
+Any of your own children under eight years will be taken into consideration in the numbers of children you can care for.

 Can I work with someone else?

-Yes you can work with up to two Assistants or Co-Childminders.
+Yes you can work with up to four Assistants or Co-Childminders.
 If you have enough space you could care for more children if you work with an Assistant or a Co-Childminder.
-When deciding to care for additional children you must check if you need planning permission to run a business from your home.
+When deciding to care for additional children you must check if you need planning permission to run a business from your home. if you decide to employ assistants you must ensure you register with HMRC as an employer, and follow the guidance on pay, terms and conditions.

 I don’t have a garden can I still be a childminder?

-Yes that fine, you do not need to have a garden, as long as children are taken out daily e.g. local park, children centre outdoor space.
+Yes that is fine.
+You do not need to have a garden, as long as children are taken out daily e.g. local park, children centre outdoor space.
 The EYFS states childminders 'must provide access to an outdoor play area or, if that is not possible, ensure that outdoor activities are planned and taken on a daily basis.'

 Do I need to have a DBS?